QuantumSavory/LCOrbits.jl/README.md

 - `bipartrankidx2` - rank index for bipartite splits with 2 vertices in the smaller partition
 - `cardmult` - the cardinality-multiplicities

+### Example: plotting a minimal edge representation state from a given orbit

 ```julia-repr
 julia> using LCOrbits, GraphMakie, CairoMakie